Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Frostwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: EARLY NUMERACY: By June 2025, Frostwood Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 2 percentage points or ≥ 80%.
+Performance Objective 7: EARLY NUMERACY: By June 2026, Frostwood Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 2 percentage points or ≥ 80%.

-Evaluation Data Sources: K-2 Math Progress Monitoring (Baseline Year)
+Evaluation Data Sources: End of Year (EOY) K-2 Math Progress Monitoring

-Strategy 1: Use WIN time, intervention and small group instruction to ensure students are meeting or exceeding district and campus expectations on benchmarks.
+Strategy 1: Use WIN time, intervention and small group instruction to ensure students are meeting or exceeding district and campus expectations on benchmarks

 Strategy's Expected Result/Impact: All students in grades K-2 will be at or above level in math by EOY.

-Staff Responsible for Monitoring: Principal, APs, CAIS, Instructional Specialist, Interventionist, and teachers.
+Staff Responsible for Monitoring: Principal, APs, CAIS, Instructional Specialist, Interventionist, and teachers

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,000

-Performance Objective 7 - ADVANCED COURSES
+Performance Objective 8 - ADVANCED COURSES

 Goals